nus-cs2103-AY2021S1/tp/docs/team/ethanthegoondu.md

   - Storage system
     - Implemented the internal system of converting objects into the serializable JSON versions that the Jackson class can use.
     - Designed the structure of storage by designing how different objects store other objects and how these objects are to be accessed by other classes.
-    - Ensured continued support of updating this system when the corresponding non-JSON counterparts update so saving and loading can always work and be tested for bugs.
     - Wrote testcases to ensure even when JSON file is tinkered with, Trackr can throw the proper exceptions and continue to function without crashing.
   - Class implementation
     - Implementation for fields in the Module, TutorialGroup, Student classes into their own classes i.e. ModuleId, TutorialGroupId, DayOfWeek, TimeOfDay.